PreSales & Sales Career Coaching

 A sales/business development representative (SDR/BDR) is one of the most common entry-level roles in tech sales.

-It focuses on generating new business opportunities by finding and qualifying potential customers and laying the groundwork for successful sales engagements.
+This professional generates new business opportunities by finding and qualifying potential customers.
+They also lay the groundwork for successful sales engagements.

 Key responsibilities: